aerogear/aerogear.org/docs/specs/aerogear-client-push/index.markdown

 title: AeroGear Unified Push Server
 ---

-# AeroGear UnifiedPush Registration Client Spec (DRAFT 0.0.3)
+# AeroGear UnifiedPush Registration Client Spec

 This document describes the functionality of a client SDK that works with the [AeroGear UnifiedPush Server](http://aerogear.org/docs/specs/aerogear-server-push/).